LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/Integrations.md

 ### Delete an integration
 If the bot is no longer using a particular integration, you might want to delete the integration.
 Before doing so, make sure there are no integration interactions that reference the specific integration.

-Deleting an integration affects only the bot for which it was been added.
+Deleting an integration affects only the bot for which it was added.

 **To delete an integration**